viknat/ai-personality-alignment/README.md

 ### Running the Demo

-The easiest way to get started is to run the comprehensive demo:
+The easiest way to get started is to run the comprehensive two-tower demo:

 ```bash
 python -m src.train.demo
 ```

 This will:
-1. Train a Universal User Embeddings model on sample data
+1. Train a two-tower Universal User Embeddings model on sample data
-2. Evaluate the model performance
+2. Evaluate the model performance with comprehensive metrics
 3. Demonstrate inference capabilities
 4. Show statement similarity analysis
 5. Generate a comprehensive report

-### Training Your Own Model
+### Training Your Own Two-Tower Model

 1. **Prepare your data** in the required format (see Data Format section)